-The Three Stooges: Pain Was Never So Funny!
+The Three Stooges: Pain, Anger And Insults Were Never So Funny

-The Three Stooges were definitely not a new act in the 1960s but they had their place there all the same.
-The wacky trio was a spinoff of a vaudeville comedy act that began back in the 1920s.
-The original act was billed as, “Ted Healy and His Stooges”.
+Slapstick comedy trio The Three Stooges were definitely not a new act in the 1960s but they had their place there all the same.
+The wacky trio was a spinoff of a vaudeville comedy act that began back in the 1920s, billed as "Ted Healy and His Stooges."
 The act ran from 1922 to 1934 and was so well received that it soon took on a life of its own.

 Over the years, the Stooges had their ups and downs, mainly with keeping character members.
-There were actually 6 Stooges in all (7 if you count “fake Shemp”); of course, only 3 at any given time.
+There were actually 6 Stooges in all (7 if you count “fake Shemp”); of course, only three at any given time.
 Health concerns and family issues were the major cause of the Stooges filtering in and out of the act.
-The original 3 that performed with Healy were Moe, Shemp and Larry.
+The original three who performed with Healy were Moe, Shemp and Larry.
 At one point, Shemp left the group to pursue his own solo comedy gig.
-Following is the lineup of the rest of their career:
+The lineup fluctuated thereafter.

 • 1934 – 1946: Moe Howard, Larry Fine and Curly Howard.